ahlove3/480/FinalProject/Readme.md

 ### Justification of the selection of models and parameters;

-### Conclusion and limitation of your research, and suggestions for improving your
+### Conclusion and limitation of your research, and suggestions for improving your model